caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ![(\#fig:trees-groups)(A) A monophyletic group, *i.e.* a clade.
 (B) A polyphyletic group.
 (C) A paraphyletic group that does not include the rabbit.](phylogenetic_biology_files/figure-latex/trees-groups-1.pdf)

-Any internal node in a rooted phylogeny can be described as the MRCA of two or more tips.
+Any internal node in a rooted phylogeny can be uniquely described as the MRCA of two or more tips.
 You can therefore use sets of tips to designate a particular internal node, and then use that node to define a clade.
 For example, we could clearly designate mammals as all the descendants of the MRCA of humans and duck billed platyups.
 This is a very compact and unambiguous way to name groups of organisms.
 In fact, an entire biological nomenclature has been built with phylogenetically defined names like these [@deQueiroz2020].

 Not all groups are monophyletic.
 For example, the group consisting of people and mice to the exclusion of rabbits is not monophyletic.
 Their MRCA is easy enough to find, and once found it is clear that not all descendants of this node are included in the group.
 Slightly different terminology is used for such groups depending on how we think about internal nodes and branches.
 If we think of this set of non-monophyletic tips as isolated tips, to the exclusion of the MRCA, then we say the group is polyphyletic (Figure \@ref(fig:trees-groups)B).
 If we think of it as including the MRCA but excluding all the other tips descended from that MRCA that are not in the group, then we call it paraphyletic (Figure \@ref(fig:trees-groups)C).
 In extreme cases the distinction is clearer.
 For example, if you have a large group of 100 species that is monophyletic except for the exclusion of a couple species nested well within the group, then it would usually be referred to as paraphyletic.
 If you were referring to a small group of tips scattered across a very large phylogeny with hundreds of tips, then it would usually be referred to as polyphyletic.